bryanvaldovinos/park-avenue/README.md

 2. Request Access Key for 3rd party API.

     - Visit this [page](https://www.nps.gov/subjects/developer/get-started.htm) to obtain access
-    - Once given key, use key retrieve data from 'parks' [here](https://www.nps.gov/subjects/developer/api-documentation.htm#/parks/getPark)
+    - Once given key, use key to retrieve data from 'parks' [here](https://www.nps.gov/subjects/developer/api-documentation.htm#/parks/getPark)
-    - Provide key, query by stateCode --- in our case, California.
+    - Provide key, query by stateCode --- in our case, California
     - Execute & retrieve URL to use for project

 3. Start the project.